Experience the Burj Al Arab Jumeirah

 Experience old-world Arabia and meander around this authentic re-creation of a traditional bazaar.
 Characterised by traditional Middle Eastern style and ambience, Souk Madinat Jumeirah is reminiscent of ancient Arabia.
-While away an afternoon and admire the wood carved archways as sunlight peeks through, highlighting the intricate Arabic architectural design.
 Explore the souk’s many winding streets that lead to waterfront cafés, restaurants and bars and boutique-style open-shuttered shops and galleries.
 Visitors can purchase goods from shops that spill out onto the ‘streets,’ offering traditional Middle Eastern items, designer goods, artwork, home-ware and gifts from every corner of the globe.

 Visit rehabilitated turtles

 Behind the scenes at Madinat Jumeirah and Burj Al Arab Jumeirah is a turtle rehabilitation centre that rescues hundreds of distressed sea turtles every year.
-Since it was set up in 2004, the team has nursed over 800 sea turtles back to health and returned them to the waters off the Dubai coast.
+Since it was set up in 2004, the team has nursed over 1,000 sea turtles back to health and returned them to the waters off the Dubai coast.
 Over the last decade, the Dubai Turtle Rehabilitation Project has impacted regional and international sea turtle populations by increasing the number of animals in the environment that would have otherwise perished.
-During the second phase of rehabilitation, guests can visit the turtles which can be seen swimming in the salt-water canals of Madinat Jumeirah as they prepare to be returned to the sea.
+Visit the turtles every Tuesday for feeding at the lagoon in Jumeirah Al Naseem.